 KidsFringe has been a part of Denver Fringe from year one, engaging the youngest of art lovers in a fun family-friendly way – all free of charge.

-This year’s mini-fest features free shows for kids and families June 7 & 8 at the Savoy Denver (2700 Arapahoe St.) and at The People’s Building (9995 E. Colfax Ave.)
+This year’s mini-fest features free shows for kids and families June 6 & 7 at the Savoy Denver (2700 Arapahoe St.) and at the Starlight Puppet Theater in the parking lot at the Montessori Academy of Colorado at the corner of 26th and Curtis.
 Check here for the latest schedule.

 Ticket Info